Devcode-12/Devcode-12/README.md

 - 👀 I’m interested in ...web development
 - 🌱 I’m currently learning ...python and Java script
 - 💞️ I’m looking to collaborate on ...IT industry
-- 📫 How to reach me ...insta -debojyoti6711
+- 📫 How to reach me ...insta -Debojyoti 67 11 and Email debojyodutta@gmail.com

 <!---
 Devcode-12/Devcode-12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.